slacy/blog/content/Introduction.md

 For me, these are extremely important questions, and most tutorials I found were lacking this type of low level deph and context.

-I found many tutorials for TensorFlow on the internet, but most of them (including ones included in the [Tensorflow documentation](https://www.tensorflow.org/tutorials/mnist/beginners/) itself) take a "top down" approach, usually starting with running an MNIST classifier on a pre-existing data set downloaded from the internet.
+I found many tutorials for TensorFlow on the internet, but most of them (including ones included in the [TensorFlow documentation](https://www.tensorflow.org/tutorials/mnist/beginners/) itself) take a "top down" approach, usually starting with running an MNIST classifier on a pre-existing data set downloaded from the internet.
+If none of that made sense to you, then you might be the target audience for this blog!

 These top down introductions are useful for people who have a specific dataset or application in mind, or for those who are ready to apply *existing ML models* to new or existing datasets.
 They're also useful for people who want to get a 10,000 foot view of what ML is and how it's applied in practice.

 Top down approaches aren't at all suited for developers who would like to gain a deep, thourough understanding of the systems, processess, and APIs involved.
+Additionally, if you're looking to apply ML to new problem spaces, design and build ML graphs from scratch, or just experiment with the limits of the framework, then you'll need to use a different learning approach.

+This blog is the documentation of my personal learning approach, and I hope others find it useful as well.
 ## Goals
 I have some rough goals in mind, which I'll quickly outline here, to keep myself focused: